kmh1616/Cac_genome/README.md

 gene_number_and_length_count.pl - use to get gene numbers and length in the collinear blocks from MCScanX result .html file.

-get_gene_from_group.pl - use to get genes of one species in the listed gene famlies.
+get_gene_from_group.pl - use to get genes of one species in the listed gene famlies from OrthoMCL group.txt file.

+gene.pl - use to get genes in the gene families expanded and contracted using the out.cafe file.